mschoeffel/Spring-Hibernate/out/production/Spring-Hibernate/spring/MVC/README.md

 ---
 Here we used the Hibernate annotations to define specific requirements to form fields.
 If a requirement is not achieved an error message will be given back to the form input an this message will be shown next to the input field.
+Also all trailing whitespaces will be removed by an InitBinder.

 Server: Apache Tomcat.